 Housing Opportunities of SW Washington has extensive relationships with local service providers.
-Housing Opportunities of SW Washington staff are available to provide referrals to shelters, counselors, and advocates.
+HOSWWA staff are available to provide referrals to shelters, counselors, and advocates.
 These resources are also provided in HOSWWA's Annual and 5-Year Plan, Administrative Plan, VAWA Notice of Occupancy Rights, and Emergency Transfer Plan.
 A list of local service providers is attached to this Notice.